dillonhuff/dpgen/README.md

 dynamic programs that solve optimization problems of the following form:

-Given an array maximize or minimize an objective function over all subsequences of the array.
+Given an array, maximize (or minimize) an objective function over all subsequences of the array.

 If a is the original array and